russellnwokolo/4-Bit-CPU/README.md

 Decode: The 4-bit opcode from the IR drives the address lines of a Control EEPROM.
 A second binary counter is decoded to be used on the address lines for the control word, useful for instructions that take multiple steps.

-Execute: The Control Unit asserts a Control Word—a series of active-low/high signals that open tri-state buffers and trigger register enable pins.
+Execute: The Control Unit asserts a Control Word which is a series of active-low/high signals that open tri-state buffers and trigger register enable pins.
 This orchestrates the flow of data across the 4-bit system bus in synchronization with the clock.

 ### Flags Register & Conditional Logic